upensabnis/RealTimeCommuteAnaysis/README.md

 * Apache storm.
 * Apache Kafka,Zookeeper.
-* flask server.
+* Flask.
 * D3.js.
 * MongoDb.
-* python data generator.
+* Python data generator.
 * keen.io(Templates for showing data analytics)

 ###Current project status:

-* Successfully created data generator and managed the data using kafka, Zoo keeper.
-In the end finished the data cleanup using Apache storm.
+* Successfully created data generator and managed the data using kafka and Zoo keeper.
+Data cleanup is done using Apache storm.
+Finally this data is stored in MongoDB.
 * Successfully calculated students average time spent in travelling for 5 different schools in one particular county.
 * Successfully calculated average commute time for a specific school based on the number of students.
 * Successfully show the analytics using D3.js visualzation.